devsoap/ds-gradle-vaadin/README.md

 # License

-This plugin is distributed under the Apache License 2.0 license.
+This plugin is distributed under the Creative Commons Attribution-NoDerivatives 4.0 International Public License.
 For more information about the license see the LICENSE file in the root directory of the repository.

 A signed CLA is required when contributing to the project.

 # Contributing to the project